ebottoms/online-battleship/README.md

 2. You can never back out of any of the menus.
 For example, if you decide you want to join a server, but then change your mind, you cannot go back and create a server.
 You have to restart the program.
 3. If someone logins into the same user account at the same time on different terminals, they can desync.
 Essentially, it's two different clients, but making calls as one.
 4. No cyber-security features.
 Anyone may be able to snoop on this program, and it transfers passwords and usernames without encryption.
 Do not use passwords you actually care about.
+5. Only way to exit the game is hitting CTRL+C or exiting the command prompt

 **Technologies used:**
 * Python